The Journey Continues..

-On June 1, 2018, over 20 communities across Ontario will be unveiling the Unmasking Brain Injury (UBI) Project in celebration of Brain Injury Awareness Month.
+On June 1, 2018, over 20 communities across Ontario unveiled the Unmasking Brain Injury (UBI) Project in celebration of Brain Injury Awareness Month.

 Brain injuries are invisible disabilities.
 They are unseen, hidden and non-visible to most of the population.
 So are the cognitive, emotional and psychological impacts which can be life-altering.
 The UBI Project aims to increase understanding of what it is like to live with a brain injury, using masks survivors create to represent their personal experiences.